torvalds/linux/Documentation/filesystems/adfs.rst

 existing files within their existing allocation.
 Essentially, we do not support changing any of the filesystem metadata.

-This is intended to support loopback mounted Linux native filesystems on a RISC OS Filecore filesystem, but will allow the data within files to be changed.
+This is intended to support loopback mounted GNU/Linux native filesystems on a RISC OS Filecore filesystem, but will allow the data within files to be changed.